Magadan

-Magadan (Магадан) is a port town and the administrative center of Magadan Oblast, Russia, located on the Sea of Okhotsk in Nagayev Bay (within Taui Bay) and serving as a gateway to the Kolyma region.
+Magadan (Магадан) is a port town and the administrative centre of Magadan Oblast, Russia.
+The city is located on the isthmus of the Staritsky Peninsula by the Nagaev Bay; it serves as a gateway to the Kolyma region.

+Magadan, founded in 1929, was a major transit centre for political prisoners during the Stalin era and the administrative centre of the Dalstroy forced-labor gold mining operation.
+The town later served as a port for exporting gold and other metals.
+Magadan plays a significant role in transportation with the Port of Magadan and Sokol Airport.

+The local economy relies on gold mining and fisheries, although gold production has declined.
+The town has various cultural institutions and religious establishments, such as the Orthodox Holy Trinity Cathedral and the Roman Catholic Church of the Nativity.
+The Mask of Sorrow memorial commemorates Stalin's victims.
+Magadan experiences a subarctic climate with prolonged and cold winters, causing the soil to remain permanently frozen.

 History

-Magadan was founded in 1930 in the Ola (river) valley, near the settlement of Nagayevo.
-During the Stalin era, Magadan was a major transit center for political prisoners sent to forced labour camps.
+The settlement of Magadan was founded in 1929 in the Ola river valley, near the settlement of Nagayevo.
+During the Stalin era, Magadan was a major transit centre for inmates sent to Gulag forced labour camps.
 From 1932 to 1953, it was the administrative centre of the Dalstroy organisation—a vast forced-labour gold-mining operation and forced-labour camp system.
 The first director of Dalstroy was Eduard Berzin, who between 1932 and 1937 established the infrastructure of the forced labour camps in Magadan.
 Berzin was executed in 1938 by Stalin, towards the end of the Great Purge.

 The town later served as a port for exporting gold and other metals mined in the Kolyma region.
 Its size and population grew quickly as facilities were rapidly developed for the expanding mining activities in the area.
-Town status was granted to it on July 14, 1939.
+City status was granted to it on July 14, 1939.

 Magadan was visited by U.S. Vice President Henry Wallace in May 1944.
 He took an instant liking to his NKVD host, admired handiwork done by the enslaved political prisoners, and later glowingly called the town a combination of Tennessee Valley Authority and Hudson's Bay Company.
-Wallace's collaborative stance towards the Soviet Union discouraged the Democratic Party of the United States from renominating him as vice president later in the summer of 1944, helping lead to the selection of Harry Truman in his place.

 Administrative and municipal status

-Magadan is the administrative center of the oblast.
+Magadan is the administrative centre of the Magadan Oblast.
 Within the framework of administrative divisions, it is, together with the urban-type settlements of Sokol and Uptar, incorporated as the "town of oblast significance of Magadan"—an administrative unit with the status equal to that of the districts.
 As a municipal division, the town of oblast significance of Magadan is incorporated as Magadan Urban Okrug.